IBM UrbanCode Deploy for Application Deployment Automation (JBoss Application Server)

 How to create JBoss component:

-1. On the Components tab click Create New Component.
+1. On the Components tab, click Create New Components.

 2. In the Name field, type JBoss_Component.